samiulsami/cmp-go-deep/README.md

 	-- Enable/disable notifications.
 	notifications = true,

+	-- Filetypes to enable the source for. filetypes = { "go" },

 	-- How to get documentation for Go symbols.
 	-- options:
 	-- "hover" - LSP 'textDocument/hover'.
 Prettier.